acecreamu/deep-hs-prior/README.md

 ### Run the code

-- Follow one of the proposed notebook files to get the results.
+- Follow one of the proposed notebook files to get the results. <br>
+   &ast; 2D versions tend to demonstrate better accuracy.
 - Try to modify parameters.
 Have fun.